k/pavlok-punctual/README.md

 - [ ] Get [Google Calendar](https://developers.google.com/google-apps/calendar/quickstart/ios?ver=swift) events OR get them from iOS calendar

 ### Caveats
+* Should Geofences be setup in the app or on the server using an API?
+* * It could be easier then figuring out google calendar API for both server and client
 * How often should Google Calendar events be checked for updates?
 * How far back should the calendar events be loaded for?
 * * Probably one day's worth, or could be less and just update every few hours or so